Kingno3l/MathsMagician/README.md

 ## 📝 License <a name="license"></a>

-This project is [MIT](https://github.com/Kingno3l/Math-Magicians/blob/main/LICENSE) licensed.
+This project is [MIT](https://github.com/Kingno3l/Math-Magicians/blob/main/LICENSE) licensed..